Empidonax alnorum

 The species is generally silent and overlooked in fall although banding data from Cedar Point Biological Station in Keith Co indicate that Alder Flycatcher is a common migrant there in the period 21 Jul through at least 17 Aug; banding operations ceased on the latter date (Brown et al 1996).

-In fall 2012 there were seven reports (of nine birds) in the period 5-28 Sep, the latter a vocalizing bird in Omaha.
+In fall 2012 there were seven reports (of nine birds) in the period 5-28 Sep, the latter a vocalizing bird in Omaha, Douglas Co.

-Alder Flycatcher can only be safely separated in the field from Willow Flycatcher by vocalizations, and so Nebraska data, especially for fall, are limited to the few birds that vocalize at that time of year.
+Alder Flycatcher is quite difficult to separate in the field from Willow Flycatcher except by vocalizations, and so Nebraska data, especially for fall, are generally limited to the few birds that vocalize at that time of year.
 Kansas specimens of Alder Flycatcher were in the periods 13-29 May and 29 Jul-12 Sep (Thompson et al 2011); undocumented reports outside of these ranges are questionable.

 Images